ManoharReddy124378/ManoharReddy124378/README.md

-- 👋 Hi, I’m @ManoharReddy124378
+- 👋 Hi, I’m @ManoharReddy
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new tricks in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project
-- 📫 How to reach me ...
+- 📫 How to reach me 6304416489

 <!---
 ManoharReddy124378/ManoharReddy124378 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.